simaxme/java.nvim/README.md

 - (recommended) [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls)

 ## Function of this plugin
-In current state, this plugin is a addition to [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls).
-It allows you to rename .java files and looks for any reference to the name and updates the import statements etc. automaticaly.
+In current state, this plugin is a addition to [nvim-jdtls](https://github.com/mfussenegger/nvim-jdtls) while jdtls is not necessary but recommended.
+It allows you to rename .java files and looks for any reference to the name and updates the import statements and symbol usages automaticaly.
 This does only work due to the use of lua-patterns and regex.
-Therefore, nvim-jdtls is not a necessary dependency in order for this plugin to work.
-I hope this plugin wil help someone with this basic issue of file refactoring.
+I hope this plugin wil help someone with this basic feature of file refactoring.

 ## Why have I named it java.nvim?
 This can be simply answered: I want to add some features besides the refactoring of files that are helping in everyday Java use.
 For instance, I will try to add the ability for simple LuaSnip snippets that allow you, to create a default class/interface/enum by using a simple snippet without needing to write all the same stuff again and again.